geysertimes/geysertimes.github.io/docs/android-attribution.md

 # Open Source Libraries & Attributions

-The **GeyserTimes for Android** application relies on several open-source libraries, frameworks, and SDKs.
+The **GeyserTimes for Android** (v.5.0.0a and above) application relies on several open-source libraries, frameworks, and SDKs.
 We are grateful to the open-source community and developers who build and maintain these projects.

 ## 🏗️ Architecture & Core Components